 Little White Bus from Garsdale Station to Hardraw campsite - £2

 Old Hall Cottage Campsite - £8 for one night, £1 for 5 minute shower (use the first cubicle) otherwise you’ll be spending another £1 for a hot one.

 I rang the day before to let them know I was coming and paid in cash on arrival at The Cart House Tea Room.
 Good coffee and cake!

 The Green Dragon Inn - just over the bridge from the campsite and next to the church.
 Doesn’t serve food but does have crisps and nuts.
 Worth going in just to take a look around and warm up by the fire.

 Walking The Herriot Way guidebook and website by Stuart W. Greig

 This is part one of a series of blog posts about my Herriot Way walk in August 2023.
+Read part two here.
 Subscribe to my newsletter to receive my posts to your inbox, or follow me on Twitter and Instagram.
-If you have any comments or questions please email me: email@example.com or send me a message on social media.
+If you have any comments or questions please email me: firstname.lastname@example.org or send me a message on social media.